-Utah Education Network addresses this need by creating Preschool Pioneer Library, an online collection of high quality educational resources modeled after the very successful Utah's Online Library for K-12, college, and public library patrons.
+Utah Education Network addresses this need by creating Preschool Path, Utah's Early Learning Online Library, a collection of high quality educational resources modeled after the very successful Utah's Online Library for K-12, college, and public library patrons.

 As Utah’s educational technology network, and because of our relationship with PBS and other national providers, UEN is uniquely positioned to address the rising need for school readiness curricula and leverage existing infrastructure to achieve cost efficiencies.
 Through consortium pricing, Utah's Online Library resources are licensed at considerable cost savings.
 For example, t he K-12 products would cost Districts $11-$17 per student if licensed separately.
 Through Utah's Online Library, UEN licenses these products for $1.12 per student.